Mediation

 Collaborative Divorce

-A woman with red hair placing her arm around a man's shoulder from behind, both wearing white t-shirts, against a gray background.
+A woman with wavy hair puts her arm around a man with a beard, both seen from the back, wearing white T-shirts.

 Prenuptial & Postnuptial Agreements

-Two gold wedding rings on a white surface with a person's hand using a black pen in the background.
+Close-up of two wedding rings on a table with a hand holding a pen in the background.